filestack/filestack-ios/README.md

         }
     }

-    func pickerUploadedFile(picker: PickerNavigationController, response: NetworkJSONResponse?) {
+    /// Called when the picker finishes uploading a file originating from the local device into the destination storage location. func pickerUploadedFile(picker: PickerNavigationController, response: NetworkJSONResponse?) {
         if let contents = response?.json {
             // Our local file was stored into the destination location.